Aidan Hughes: Career

 His other work has included outdoor murals, including the 75 metre mural in Barga, Italy, during 2003 which has since been covered over with an earth bank; and a wide variety of advertisements, including pieces for the Bank of Scotland, and Guinness.

 Hughes is credited for the art design and concept of ZPC (Zero Population Count), a first-person shooter computer game developed in 1996 using the Marathon 2 engine.

 In 2017, Hughes co-founded Tweak, a photo-editing app for iOS and Android.

 He presently lives and works in the Czech Republic.

 BogArt

-Aidan Hughes joined the BogArt collective in 2006.
+Hughes joined the BogArt collective in 2006.
 This street art organisation attempted to subvert the burgeoning graffiti tagging culture by using public toilet advertising space as alternative gallery space.
 They also produced a number of short films, detailing their art happenings and protests on the streets of Prague, Czech Republic.